-5.2 Units of measurement 5.3.1 a.
-Radio communication required for contact with Air Traffic Services 5.3.1 c.
-Radio frequencies to be used during the Championships
+- 5.2 Units of measurement - 5.3.1 a.
+Radio communication required for contact with Air Traffic Services - 5.3.1 c.
+Radio frequencies to be used during the Championships permitted in one direction only

-COMPETITION PROCEDURES G
+F COMPETITION PROCEDURES

-7.1 e.
-Requirements for discharging water ballast on the grid 7.2.2 Contest site boundaries 7.3.2 Launch procedures for motor gliders 7.3.2c Inflight procedures for motor gliders 7.3.3 Release Areas and Release Heights 7.3.3 note Areas where continuous circling is prohibited or permitted in one direction only 7.4.2 Start Option to be used and Start geometry 7.4.3 a.
-Radio procedures for announcing the start 7.4.3 b.
-Altitude procedures for the starts 7.6.1a Instructions pertaining to real outlandings 7.6.3 Provision of and requirements for aero tow retrieves 7.7.1 Finish Option to be used and Finish Geometry 7.7.1 a.
-Minimum height for the finish line or 7.7.1 b.
-Minimum altitude for the finish ring 7.7.3 a.
-Finishing procedures 7.8.1 Landing procedures 7.9 Handling of flight documentation
+- 7.1 e.
+Requirements for discharging water ballast on the grid - 7.2.2 Contest site boundaries - 7.3.2 Launch procedures for motor gliders - 7.3.2c Inflight procedures for motor gliders - 7.3.3 Release Areas and Release Heights - 7.3.3 note Areas where continuous circling is prohibited or

+7.4.2 Start Option to be used and Start geometry

+7.4.4 a.
+Radio procedures for announcing the start

+7.4.4 b.
+Altitude procedures for the starts

+7.6.1a Instructions pertaining to real outlandings

+7.6.3 Provision of and requirements for aero tow retrieves

+7.7.2 Finish Option to be used

+7.7.2 a.
+Minimum altitude for the finish ring

+7.7.2 b.
+Minimum altitude for the finish line

+7.7.4 Finish procedures

+7.8.1 Landing procedures

+7.9 Handling of flight documentation

+G SCORING

+8.2.4 Use of Handicaps in the 20 metre Multi-seat Class

+н PROTESTS

+9.2.3 The amount of the protest fee

+I PRIZEGIVING

+10.2.1 10.2.3 Requirements for flags, discs and tapes Additional team awards